Home

 Some chiropractors consider that carrying of a wallet in the back pocket may be part of the problem.

-Treatment is based on manipulation of the sacrum, stretching of the piriformis muscles, cross-friction of the muscle and possibly needling, and rehabilitative exercises.
+Manipulation of the sacral portion of the sacroiliac joint anatomy and stretching of the piriformis muscles, cross-friction of the muscle and possibly needling, and rehabilitative exercises.

 Note the proximity of the sacro-iliac joint to the piriformis muscle which has its origin on the anterior surface of the sacrum and passing to the hip bone.
 They have a profound effect on each other.